jfandy1982/vagrant-test-boxes/README.md

 # Test Infrastructure with Vagrant

 This repository contains definitions of vagrant boxes for testing developments in my other repositories.
 Execute command `vagrant up` in this folder to spin up all defined boxes in the file `Vagrantfile`.
-Up to now, there are only two boxes defined in the configuration:
+Up to now, there is only one box defined in the configuration:

-- Ubuntu 64 (no UI): Spin it up with `vagrant up bionic64`
+- Ubuntu 64 (no UI): Spin it up with `vagrant up focal64`
-- Linux Mint 19: Spin it up with `vagrant up mint19`

 The initialization script stored in bash script `basic_setup.sh` only perfoms minimal actions.
 It updates the packages, it installs a few basic packages incl. language packs for German and it finally sets the timezone to "Europe/Berlin".